 Anna Jarvis’ mother was a peace activist which cared for wounded soldiers on both sides of the American Civil War, without compromising her care based on allegiance, motivation, politics or actions.
 All-in-all, she saved lives on both sides and did not believe that motivations or mindset meant that these soldiers were any less than any other.

-Anna’s intention behind the creation of Mother’s Day was honouring all mothers, for the fact that they are, in Anna’s own words, “the person who has done more for you than anyone in the world.”
+Anna’s intention behind her creation of Mother’s Day was honouring all mothers, for the fact that they are, in Anna’s own words, “the person who has done more for you than anyone in the world.”
 Which we can certainly agree describes the role of a mother perfectly well, and also in an absolutely lovely manner.

+Instead of resorting to purchasing your mother a generic card and buying her pre-packaged chocolates off an assembly line, or even resorting to purchasing flowers which may not even last a week, why not take Mum out for a treat, sit down with her, and have a good long talk about things?
 The importance of contact is absolutely vital, and we’re all guilty of putting people to the side sometimes in order to focus on our own busy lives.
 Instead of throwaway items, a quick phone call, and then nothing – why not offer to meet up with her and have a good long talk (while of course being spoiled!) about everything?

 Contact can be the difference between ticking the boxes on yet another Mother’s Day (and feeling vaguely empty about it…) and something truly heartfelt, in Anna’s own spirit.